Your Face Oil Soulmate Exists—Here's How to Choose the Best Formula

 Associate Beauty Editor

-Shawna Hudson has worked in editorial for over six years, with experience covering entertainment, fashion, culture, celebrities, and her favorite topic of all, beauty.
-She graduated from California State University, Fullerton, with a degree in journalism and has written for other publications such as Bustle, The Zoe Report, Byrdie, Elite Daily, Mane Addicts, and more.
-She is currently an associate beauty editor atBest Knockoff Luxury Clothing and hopes to continue feeding her (completely out-of-control) beauty obsession as long as she can.
+Shawna Hudson is a beauty, wellness, lifestyle, and travel writer with over 10 years of experience.
+She graduated from California State University, Fullerton, with a degree in journalism and has written for other publications such as Bustle, The Zoe Report, Byrdie, Elite Daily, and more.
+She is currently a beauty writer atBest Knockoff Luxury Clothing and hopes to continue feeding her (completely out-of-control) beauty obsession as long as she can.
 Stay up to date on her latest finds on Instagram @shawnasimonee.